TannFhongg/Raspberry-Pi-AI-Vision-Desk-Assistant/PROJECT_CONTEXT.md

 ## Development Guardrails

 - Do not commit `.env` or real API keys.
-- Keep shared behavior in `pipeline/runner.py` so CLI, Flask, and GPIO stay aligned.
+- Keep shared behavior in `pipeline/runner.py` so CLI, Flask, Qt, and GPIO stay aligned.
+- Keep UI shaping and setup/history persistence logic in `system/ui_presenters.py`, `system/setup_flow.py`, and `system/result_history.py` so Flask and Qt stay behavior-compatible.
 - Keep runtime artifacts out of git.
 - Prefer updating `config/device.yaml` for committed hardware defaults and use env vars for deployment-specific overrides.
 - Preserve the privacy-first model: result history is text-only by default, working images stay private, and delete-all-data should keep clearing retained user artifacts.